Commingled Burials: What are they and what do we do with them?

 Primary versus Secondary Burial

 Mass graves may not be the primary deposition site.
 The primary deposition site is the location that a body is first placed after death.
 It may or may not be the place in which a person was killed.
 In some scenarios, bodies are removed from the primary deposition site and placed in a secondary deposition site.
 This may be done to hinder forensic investigations.
 If bodies are moved from one site to another after deposition, the bodies become increasingly disarticulated.
 When excavating a mass grave it is clear whether it is primary or secondary in nature from the articulation of the skeletons.
 If all of the bones are in the correct anatomical position, it implies that it is a primary burial.
 If the bones are jumbled in any way or if certain bones are missing then this implies some degree of decomposition elsewhere.
 An example of a secondary burial that most people are familiar with is an ossuary.
 This is when skeletonised bodies are dug up in a churchyard to make space for more burials and selected bones from these bodies are stored within the church.
+Please note that bones may also be disturbed by natural processes such as water and it’s important to differentiate between these and human disturbance.

 When faced with disarticulated bodies, the forensic investigators must re-associate the remains.
 This is done to support the calculation of the minimum number of individuals (MNI), as well as to ensure that the identification and repatriation processes are accurate and effective.
 The MNI is a crude measure that calculates the minimum possible number of individuals represented by the skeletal elements obtained.